Mac Jones Continues to Impress at Patriots Minicamp | Day 2 Observations from Wednesday, June 8th - CLNS Media

 David Andrews cut his hair – calling it, “a new start I guess.”
 When asked about what it’s been like being coach by Matt Patricia – Andrews said that, “Matty P.’s done a great job… like all of us we’re just trying to work through this, trying to get better each day, learn from things and keep moving forward.”

 Matt Judon told us that he “enjoys spending time with everyone in the locker room.
 I’m just glad to be back.
-Everything is different. we’ve got a different locker room, we’re going to have a different team this year and I’m just enjoying the moment.”
+Everything is different.
+We’ve got a different locker room, we’re going to have a different team this year and I’m just enjoying the moment.”

 When asked about the dust-ups the defense has had with rookie Cole Strange so far, he told us that, “he’s a young player.
 He was trying to make a play.
 Great hustle from him… Cole is going to be a player for us.
 Yesterday nobody was hurt – we all came back out on the field.
 It wasn’t anything.”